What Is Intelligence? The Faculty That Guides the Mind What Is Intelligence? The Faculty That Guides the Mind

 Not the body, not the mind, but the deeper presence within.

-8. Intelligence, Viveka, and Inner Stability
+8. Intelligence and Inner Stability

 • decisions become simpler